davidyaha/meteor-collection2-migrations/README.md

   - Rename a field.
   - Check for missing ids on field that suppose to relate to another document.
   - Rebuild indexes.
+  - Auto fill values that fail on a regEx.

 All of the above features are planned to be implemented eventually but I will sure appreciate code submissions.